siamakn/temp-nomad-onboarding-workshop/docs/Module 3/5_ELN using built-in schema/5_02_Overview_document.md

 ![Alt text](../images/Overview/3.png)

-NOMAD offers specifically tailored buit-in schemas that can be used to create the records mentioned above:
+NOMAD offers specifically tailored  built-in schemas that can be used to create the records mentioned above:

 | Entity or Activity | NOMAD ELN schema |
 |--------------------|------------------|